wenlzhang/obsidian-task-chat/docs/dev/CHAT_MODE_PERSISTENCE_2025-10-17.md

 ```

 **Logic**:
-- If `searchMode` equals `defaultChatMode` → no override (use default)
+- If `currentChatMode` equals `defaultChatMode` → no override (use default)
-- If `searchMode` differs → user had overridden, restore that override
+- If `currentChatMode` differs → user had overridden, restore that override
 - `searchModeOverride` is used throughout to determine effective mode

 ---